 He couldn't voice his emotional needs let alone tell anyone that the loss of his father and way he was subsequently treated as a child by the rest of his family had deeply hurt him.
 But now his body was telling him something - his voice difficulty was telling him he needed to work on a problem he wasn't consciously aware of because he'd buried his feelings.
 He needed to get in touch with his emotions and literally voice them.
 More importantly, he had to feel okay about having his feelings and believe that he didn't always have to be strong and definitely not silent.
 Which is why I keep boxes of tissues handy, because boys do cry.

-For more information please check out the World Voice Day website.
+For more information please check out the British Voice Association website.